ChidiNdego/food-delivery-analytics/README.md

 `0` means the order wasn't driven by an email promotion `1` means the order was driven by an email promotion

 Consequently, the key influencers tells us that there is a direct relationship between number of orders and email promotion.
-Number of order is likely to increase when the send out promotion email for meals.
+Number of order is likely to increase when they send out promotion email for meals.

 #### Homepage Feature vs Number of Orders